githubrsys/startingWithTYPO3/README.md

 #How to start with TYPO3 CMS in 2015
-6.x Versions mentioned.
-Based on personal experience.
+* 6.x Versions mentioned.
+Based on personal experience
+* Still valid for 7.0

 ## Prerequisites